brandseye/brandseyer2/README.md

 This version of the library is still in its early stages, and you should definitely be using the first version instead, which is available from [GitHub](https://github.com/brandseye/brandseyer "The original brandseyer library").

+The goal of this version of the library is:

+-   to fully support our new API,
+-   to better support the tidy universe of libraries
+-   and to have a test suite.

 Code of Conduct
 ===============